 FIDDLE: Olav Luksengård Mjelva

-VOICES: Nøklevann Ensemble
+CHOIR: Nøklevann Ensemble

 SOLO VOICE: Marie Skånland